ORF 2: Reception

 All nine regional feeds of ORF 2 can be received via satellite: these are all encrypted and can only be watched by viewers who have an ORF viewing card, which is available to anyone who pays the ORF licence fee.
 An international version of ORF 2, known as ORF 2 Europe, has been broadcast unencrypted over satellite in Europe since July 2004; certain programmes for which ORF does not have the rights to broadcast outside Austria are replaced with a video feed of ORF 2's teletext service, accompanied by the audio of Ö1.
 Many of ORF 2's programmes, such as some Zeit im Bild bulletins, are also broadcast or repeated on 3sat.

 Since October 2006, ORF 2 has been broadcast terrestrially via DVB-T in Austria.
 Via multiplex A, the regional feed of the viewer's own state can be received, as well as that of a neighboring federal state.

+Branding

+From 1968 until 1992, ORF 2 prominently featured the red "ORF eye" logo in its television idents alongside several stylised number "2" logos.
+In 1992, the first version of the "yellow cube" ORF 2 logo was introduced, designed by Neville Brody.
+In 2000, ORF 2's logo was updated into a moving, cube with the number 2 inside.
+This particular logo has been nicknamed "Jelli."
+In 2005, there was another update to ORF's on-screen design: to avoid the logo being burnt in to plasma screens, it was changed from red-yellow to grey all-over.

+In 2010, it was announced that ORF 2 would be rebranded as "ORF zwei" in 2011, but it's unused.